More

 Patch Monitoring

-Once the asset inventory is established, the next stage in patch management lifecycle is patch monitoring.
+Once the asset inventory is established, the next stage in the patch management lifecycle is patch monitoring.
 IT and security teams continuously watch for the release of new patches and track the patch status of each asset within the organization.
 This stage is crucial for identifying assets that are missing patches and ensuring that all systems are up-to-date with the latest security and functionality updates.
 Effective patch monitoring enables teams to stay ahead of potential vulnerabilities and maintain the integrity of the IT environment.

 Patch Prioritization

 Not all patches are created equal, and some are more critical than others, particularly when it comes to security.
 In this stage of patch management lifecycle, IT and security teams use resources like threat intelligence feeds to identify the most critical vulnerabilities within their systems.
 Patches addressing these high-risk vulnerabilities are prioritized over less essential updates.
-By focusing on the

 Why is Patch Management Important for Enterprises